SteelCompendium/data-md-dse/Bestiary/Dynamic Terrain/Fieldworks/Pavise Shield.md

   - name: 17+
     value: The creature making the test grabs the shield and takes control of it.
 features:
+  - type: feature
+    feature_type: trait
-  - name: Activate
+    name: Activate
     icon: ❕
     effects:
+      - name: Effect
-      - effect: While a creature has the pavise shield grabbed, they have cover and take half damage from abilities whose line of effect extends through the shield.
+        effect: While a creature has the pavise shield grabbed, they have cover and take half damage from abilities whose line of effect extends through the shield.
 The pavise shield takes the other half of the damage.
-        name: Effect
+      - name: Movement
-      - effect: While a creature has a pavise shield grabbed, their speed is halved and they move the shield like a grabbed creature.
+        effect: While a creature has a pavise shield grabbed, their speed is halved and they move the shield like a grabbed creature.
-        name: Movement
 ~~~